27 Aug 2020 • BLOG - News

-When’s the Best Time to Send Your Email Newsletters?
+When’s The Best Time To Send Your Email Newsletter?

-If you send marketing emails to your customers, you’ve probably already asked yourself this: when’s the best time to send my newsletter?
-The time you schedule your emails determines how well your opens and clicks will be.
-And there are a lot of factors at play when deciding the best time to send your emails.
+If you’re an email marketer sending marketing emails to customers, you’ve probably already asked yourself this: when’s the best time to send my newsletter?
+The time you schedule your emails determines how high your open rates and click-through rates will be.
+And there are a lot of factors at play when deciding the best day of the week to send your emails.

 Below, we’ll give you some tips on identifying the best days and times to send your newsletters and some recommendations to improve your overall email marketing strategy.